 • Guerrilla testing, conducted in real-world environments to gather broader insights

+Based on the first user interviews we prioritised some of the changes and did the iteration on the wireframes for further feedback.
+The second round of testing introduced guerrilla testing sessions in London cafes, allowing us to gather more spontaneous and diverse behavioural feedback.
 One of the key learnings was that users preferred clear, definitive outcomes (e.g. loan amounts) over abstract probability scores, and that minimising form length was critical to maintaining engagement.

 MVP Strategy